alibaba/bifrostui/packages/bui-core/src/Rating/index.en-US.md

 ### Customize icons

-Adopting `icon`and`emptyIcon`, stars can be replaced with other characters, such as emojis, letters, numbers, fonts, icons, and even chinese,`icon`selected icon,`emptyIcon` unchecked icon
+By using 'icon' and 'emptyIcon', stars can be replaced with other characters such as emoticons, letters, numbers, font icons, and even Chinese. 'icon' is a selected icon, while 'emptyIcon' is an unselected icon

 ```tsx
 import { Rating, Stack } from '@bifrostui/react';